pohly/syncevolution/README.rst

 CardDAV.

-These protocols are implemented in backends which look like data sources.
+These protocols are implemented in backends which look like data datastores.
 SyncEvolution then synchronizes data between a pair of backends.
 Because the entire sync logic (matching of items, merging) is done locally by SyncEvolution, this mode of operation is called *local sync*.